-Teresa Brennan separates the social time of labour and production, from the natural reproductive time.
-Social time is furthermore characterised as artificial time, when as the speed of the acquisition of money (capital) it diminishes or degrades natural reproductive cycles….
-Read More ›
+Teresa Brennan separates the social time of labour and production, from a natural reproductive time.
+Social time is furthermore characterised as artificial time, which via the speed of the acquisition of money (capital) diminishes or degrades natural reproductive cycles.
+Money…is… Read More ›

 Joshua Keating reports that not all territories have always been interested in adopting a standardised social time.
 The U.S. national time is provided as an example of this, in which the railroad network demanded a country-wide common clock, despite cities… Read More ›

 Mark Smith observes that with the proliferation of clocks and watches during periods of American slavery, plantation owners forced slaves to move from a temporality which naturally revolved around the sun and stars, to an existence governed by the clock….
 Read More ›

 Capitalist commodifications of time alienate humans from the concrete time of ecosystems – Martineau.